MahtabEK/Elastic-Search/README.md

 3) What can you deduce about the default stemming procedure used by Elasticsearch?

-4)Give a query that could be used to check whether or not Elasticsearch removes a common English stopword.
+4) Give a query that could be used to check whether or not Elasticsearch removes a common English stopword.

 Query 1